Azure/vm-scale-sets/hack2017/README.md

 # Hackathon 2017 - RDS + Azure VMSS
 ## Autoscale your Remote Desktop Session Hosts with Azure-native capabilities

-Last update: 7/06/17
+Last update: 10/20/17

 Location for files related to the OneWeek Hackathon 2017 [RDS + Azure VMSS - Autoscale your Remote Desktop Session Hosts with Azure-native capabilities](https://garagehackbox.azurewebsites.net/hackathons/1074/projects/67089) project.

-Initially the files in the project are for VMs in Availability sets.

-- Converted azuredeploy.json to use scale sets.
+The purpose of this project is to convert an Azure RDS solution, which was based VMs in Availability sets, to use VM scale sets for the host VMs.
+This makes the solution much easier to scale.
+Manual scaling can be as simple as moving the scale slider bar in the Azure portal, and auto-scaling solutions can be integrated.

-- Currently in progress: testing
+- Currently in progress: PowerShell autoscale script.

 ### Deploy scale set with one extension - join domain and sessionhost